kuruho/dansuma/README.md

 Om Bema Tare Sendara Hri Sarva Loka Washum Kuruho

-It is believed to be the mantra increasing your force-
+It is believed to be the mantra increasing your force.